The Loess Hills chapter of Wild Ones promotes native

 “Site Prep, Plant Selection, and The Needs of Pollinators”

-Join Sarah Nizzi with the Xerces society to learn about the steps to take in conserving and supporting pollinators at home.
+Sarah Nizzi with the Xerces society helped us learn about the steps to take in conserving and supporting pollinators at home.

 Big or small, every conservation effort counts!

-Sarah will cover the habitat needs of pollinators, site preparation, plant selection, and more!
+Sarah covered the habitat needs of pollinators, site preparation, plant selection, and more!

 We had SO much fun at Winter Fun Day December 10th!